sclawer/SolarMonitor/README.md

 # solar-monitor

+This is a direct copy of https://github.com/Olen/solar-monitor as at 04Jun2024 to try to assist local deployment

 This utility monitors defined BLE-devices, and sends parsed data to a remote server using either MQTT or json/HTTP

 Currently supported